denisPavlenko7610/RDTools/Readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://github.com/denisPavlenko7610/RDTools/blob/master/LICENSE.md)

 - Use RDTools nameSpace and periodically update the package 🙂

+(Recommended to use only for your own projects)

 - Actual version - 1.1.0
 - Minimal Unity version - 2020.2